 - Ceiling plenum: This is an area between the suspended ceiling and the flooring.
 It is created to accommodate the system’s electrical and mechanical equipment.
 Negative pressure must be maintained in this space.

 - Condenser coil: This component converts the refrigerant in its gas form back to a liquid.

 - Dampers: These are moving valves that direct warm or cool air into certain areas.

 - Ductwork: This is the network of hollow tubes that run from the air handler to the vents located throughout your house.

 - Electronic air cleaner: This device filters contaminants and larger particles out of your indoor air.

 - Evaporator coil: In a split-system HVAC set-up, the evaporator coil cools and dehumidifies the air.

 - Thermostat: This is the control point of the whole system.
 It allows you to adjust the temperature, record settings and set timers for turning the system on and off as you require.
 To get the most out of your new cooling equipment, consider a programmable thermostat.

-Roth Heating & Cooling, Plumbing & Electrical has been providing the residents of Portland with quality HVAC installation, maintenance and repair service since 1976.
+Roth Heating & Cooling, Plumbing, Electrical, Drain Services has been providing the residents of Portland with quality HVAC installation, maintenance and repair service since 1976.
 We pride ourselves on our quality customer service.
 We have a team of personnel that are committed to maintaining the best standards in all aspects of our business.
 Contact us at (503) 994-9924 to find out more, or to get a comprehensive quote on new cooling equipment.